 All staff have a responsibility to report their concerns to Dramacube management.
 If there is a conflict of interests then issues should be reported to the local authority.

-With regard to school workshops, any concerns will be raised directly with the school via the Dramacube management.
+Regarding school workshops, any concerns will be raised directly with the school via the Dramacube management.

 7) Allegations against staff

-At Dramacube we ensure staff are not asked to work on a one to one basis with children.
+At Dramacube we ensure staff are not asked to work on a one-to-one basis with children.
 We have a minimum ratio of one staff member to every 15 children.
 All staff are required to provide up to date DBS certificates with relevant proof of identification prior to working with Dramacube.

 Should an allegation against a member of staff be made, this will be investigated by the company management and where appropriate, reported to the local authority.
 Should an allegation be made against a member of the management, this can be escalated to the local authority without internal investigation.

 8) Staff Training

 It is important that all staff are given access to the appropriate resources to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern.
 When working with Dramacube, staff are directed towards local authority guidance https://kr.afcinfo.org.uk/pages/professionals-hub/information-for-childcare-professionals to ensure they fully understand their responsibilities when working with children.

 Should a member of staff need additional information of further clarification of any policy or procedure they are required to contact the company management for assistance.